September 12, 2024

 In this blog:

-The artificial intelligence boom is unfolding and expanding in real-time.
+The artificial intelligence boom is unfolding and expanding in real time.
 From research labs like OpenAI to tech juggernauts like Google, most companies are ramping up their artificial intelligence efforts — Big Human included.
 We recently launched Unhuman, our collection of AI products, and Literally Anything, our text-to-web-app tool.

 But AI is not a new idea; this global surge, however massive, is just one more stage in the metamorphosis of machine-modeled human intelligence.
 AI’s origins can be traced as far back as 380 BC — and philosophers, researchers, analysts, scientists, and engineers have been iterating on it ever since.

 As the past frames our present and enlightens our future, learning its history is the key to fully understanding artificial intelligence and how it might evolve.
-With AI having another moment of glory, we’re studying what artificial intelligence is and the key events that shaped its rise.
+With AI having another moment of glory, we’re studying what artificial intelligence is and the major events that shaped its rise.

 What is artificial intelligence?